PEXANE2/azure-docs.tr-tr/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Azure Stack Edge üzerinde Kubernetes ağı
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Azure Stack Edge Pro 'da Kubernetes ağı

-Calıco, Metallb ve Core DNS, Azure Stack Kenarunuzda ağ için yüklenen tüm bileşenlerdir.
+Calıco, Metallb ve Core DNS, Azure Stack Edge Pro 'unuzda ağ için yüklenen tüm bileşenlerdir.

 - **Calıco** , özel bir IP aralığından her Pod 'A bir IP adresi atar ve bir düğümdeki Pod 'ın başka bir düğümdeki Pod ile iletişim kurabilmesi için bu FID 'lerin ağ iletişimini yapılandırır.
 - **Metallb** , küme içi pod üzerinde çalışır ve IP adresini yük dengeleyici türündeki hizmetlere atar.
 Yük dengeleyici IP adresleri, yerel kullanıcı arabirimi aracılığıyla belirtilen hizmet IP aralığından seçilir.